metab0t/highsbox/README.md

 pip install highsbox
 ```

-After installation, you can use `python -m highs` to invoke the `highs` command-line tool.
+After installation, you can use `python -m highsbox` to invoke the `highs` command-line tool.

 ```
 >>> python -m highsbox --version